amandinebou/ImageProcessing/README.md

 - **Undo/Redo**

 Did you make a mistake?
 No problem!
-Go back to your previous actions, you can also go back to the next action.A
+Go back to your previous actions, you can also go back to the next action.

-Translated with www.DeepL.com/Translator (free version)